-A trend is emerging - more and more Americans are deciding to buy their own propane tank.
+More and more Americans are deciding to buy their own propane tanks rather than leasing.

 Why is this?

-No longer restrained to one company's leasing restrictions, you can now shop around for the best propane prices, dodge pesky fees, and even add some customization to match your property aesthetics.
+Well, leasing a tank has its limitations.
+When you buy, you can shop around for the best propane prices, dodge pesky fees, and even customize your tank to make it look better.

 So what’s holding you back from purchasing your own propane tank?